Kafka Introduction

 Kafka is an event streaming platform

-, which provides following functionalities
+, which provides following possible functionalities

 publish